 - 2 teaspoons champagne vinegar

-- 10 ounce shredded brussels sprouts (I use the pre-shredded bag from Trader Joe's)
+- 10 ounces shredded brussels sprouts (I use the pre-shredded bag from Trader Joe’s)

 - 2 teaspoons olive oil